5T33Z0/Clover-Crate/ACPI/README.md

 * `2` if there is an Intel port that occupies port 1.

 ### AddIMEI
-Adds the Intel Management Engine (`IMEI`) device to the device tree, if it does not exist in the DSDT.
-Intel IMEI device is required for proper hardware video decoding.
-Required for Sandy Bridge CPUs running on the newer 7-series mainboards and Ivy Bridge CPUs running on 6-series mainboards.
-When mixing Ivy Bridge CPUs with 6-series motherboards, the IMEI device becomes incompatible with macOS.
-The device-id won't be recognized.
+Adds Intel Management Engine (IMEI) device to the device tree, if it does not exist in the `DSDT`.
+IMEI is required for proper hardware video decoding on Intel iGPUs.
+Adding IMEI is only required in two cases:

+- Sandy Bridge CPUs running on 7-series mainboards or
+- Ivy Bridge CPUs running on 6-series mainboards

 ### AddPNLF